xurich-xulaco/Fedora-Mint-Cinnamon/README.md

-# Persona-Cinnamon-Fedora
+# Fedora Mint-Cinnamon Flavor
-A ripoff of Fedora KDE Minimal Install
+Originally, a ripoff of Fedora KDE Minimal Install.
+Now, a copycat of Linux Mint Fedora WIP